raghav029/Kr1sh-gupta/README.md

 ### - Learning :
 - ✨ Data Structures & Algorithms
-- ✨ Generative Adversarial Networks

-### - Hobbies :
-- ✨ Gaming Addict
-- ✨ Watching Anime
-- ✨ Reading Light Novels
+- ✨ Pentesting-Cross site Scripting XSS
-- ✨ Badminton (Neighbourhood Professional XD)
+- ✨ Cloud Computing Services

+### - 👨‍💻 All of my projects are available at <a href="krish-gupta.tech">Krish-gupta.tech</a>

 </br>
 </br>